-Animals inside and outside your house can do extensive damage to your property and your yard so spending a few dollars now can pay off in the long run.
-Animals can chew through electrical cables which can cause a fire and plumbing pipes can also be chewed through, causing damage from a flood.
+Animals inside and outside your house can damage your property and your yard extensively, so spending a few dollars now can pay off in the long run.
+Animals can chew through electrical cables, which can cause a fire, and plumbing pipes can also be chewed through, causing damage from a flood.

-I have since started animal proofing my house.
-Although I live in an area where there are a lot of animals, these techniques and products can be used to protect any home.
+I have since started animal-proofing my house.
+Although I live in an area with many animals, these techniques and products can be used to protect any home.

-Before using these techniques and products, make sure the animals have left, or been removed from your property.
-If you cannot do this yourself, then please contact your local humane animal expert.
+Before using these techniques and products, ensure the animals have left or been removed from your property.
+Please get in touch with your local humane animal expert if you cannot do this yourself.

-- Binoculars – These can help you to see parts of your property such as the roof, vents, and siding without using a ladder.
+- Without using a ladder, binoculars can help you see parts of your property, such as the roof, vents, and siding.

 - Flashlight – Helps you see in the dark, helpful for when up in the loft.
 Most smartphones have a flashlight on them.

 - Camera – Again, most smartphones will serve your purpose here.
-A camera can be used to record any cracks, holes, or vents that need to be sealed.
+A camera can record cracks, holes, or vents that need to be sealed.

-- Roof – Look for any cracks or holes that animals may be able to get in.
-Look for holes in the roof, siding that has warped from the weather, or trim that has pulled away from the wall.
+- Roof – Look for any cracks or holes that animals can get in.
+Look for holes in the top, siding that has warped from the weather, or trims pulled away from the wall.

 - Loft – Using the flashlight, inspect the attic for signs of animals.
 Droppings, nesting material, and chewed furnishings are a tell-tale giveaway.
-If bats are present, then you may notice pellets on the ground of the loft.
+If bats are present, you may notice pellets on the ground of the loft.
 Check any exhaust vents and the intersections of the roof and the trim.
-Exhaust vents can be covered with an exhaust vent to stop larger animals such as raccoons getting into your home.
+Exhaust vents can be covered with an exhaust vent to stop larger animals, such as raccoons, from entering your home.

 Seal Up Any Burrows

-Depending on the animal, burrows can be from two feet deep so you will need quite a large mixture.
-If you do not have any sand, then you can use dirt to fill the hole.
-If you have some cement lying around, then you can put a layer of cement on top.
+Depending on the animal, caves can be from two feet deep and may need quite a large mixture.
+If you do not have any sand, you can use dirt to fill the hole.
+If you have some cement lying around, you can put a layer of glue on top.

-I was told the raccoons had got into my attic by using an air vent I have on the side of the house.
-Although the damage had been done to my house, I wanted to make sure that it did not happen again.
+I was told the raccoons had gotten into my attic by using an air vent I have on the side of the house.
+Although the damage had been done to my house, I wanted to ensure that it did not happen again.

 I purchased a vent guard that covered the air vent.
-The vent guard is great for keeping out all types of small mammals from raccoons, bat, squirrels, and even little mice.
+The vent guard is great for keeping out all small mammals, from raccoons, bats, squirrels, and even little mice.

-The vent guard took me less than ten minutes to install, but if this, not something that you can do, then your local wildlife professional should be able to help.
-The guard was light to carry up the ladder but seems very strong.
-I haven’t had any more raccoons in the property, so I think this is money well spent.
+The vent guard took me less than ten minutes to install, but if this is not something you can do, your local wildlife professional can help.
+The guard was light to carry up the ladder but seemed very strong.
+I haven’t had any more raccoons on the property, so I think this is money well spent.

 Trash Can Lock

-Trash cans are an important food source for many animals in urban and suburban areas.
-Securing your trash can is one of the first pieces of animal proofing that you should do to stop animals coming into your yard, and potentially your home.
+Trash cans are an essential food source for many animals in urban and suburban areas.
+Securing your trash can is one of the first pieces of animal proofing that you should do to stop animals from coming into your yard and, potentially, your home.

 You can use lock straps to secure the trash can.
-They usually have a quick-release system allowing you to get into your trash quickly, and so far they have stopped every raccoon and squirrel from spilling my trash.
-I use these ones from Amazon as they fit my trash can perfectly.
+They usually have a quick-release system allowing you to get into your trash quickly, and so far, they have stopped every raccoon and squirrel from spilling my trash.
+I use these from Amazon as they fit my garbage can perfectly.

 Rodent Proofing Your Home

 Rodents such as rats and mice can cause lots of damage to the house.
-Apart from the diseases and parasites they carry, which can be potentially deadly to humans, they can also cause other health issues.
+Besides the diseases and parasites they carry, potentially deadly to humans, they can also cause other health issues.

 Mouse urine, which can trigger allergies, has been found in 35% of homes.
-Mouse droppings can also cause allergies, and mouse allergens are a common cause of asthma in adults and children.
+Mouse droppings can also cause allergies, and mouse allergens cause asthma in adults and children.

-Mice reproduce very quickly, with a female giving birth to a litter of up to fourteen at a time, with the average pregnancy time of 20 days.
-In a very short time, mice and rats can overrun your house.
+Mice reproduce very quickly, with a female giving birth to a litter of up to fourteen at a time, with an average pregnancy time of 20 days.
+In a short time, mice and rats can overrun your house.

-Even if you have never seen a mouse or rat in your home, they may still be there.
+They may still be there even if you have never seen a mouse or rat in your home.
 With them being able to get through such small holes, filling these gaps should be an essential part of your home maintenance.

-Bird feeders can attract not only a lot of birds into your yard but also a lot of unwanted animals.
-I have just purchased a new bird feeder because I was sure that it was my old bird feeder that caused the raccoons to come near my home.
+Bird feeders can attract not only many birds into your yard but also many unwanted animals.
+I have just purchased a new bird feeder because I was sure that my old bird feeder caused the raccoons to come near my home.

 Stopping Animals From Ruining Your Garden Plants

-Animals are attracted to fruit and vegetables and will rip up plants to get to these.
+Animals are attracted to fruit and vegetables and will rip up plants to get to them.
 The best way to protect your plants is a chicken wire cloche.

-These are are an ideal way to animal proof of your favorite plants.
-Rabbits, squirrels, and other small animals will no longer be able to get to the plant as they are protected under a cloche of chicken wire.
+These are an ideal way to animal-proof your favorite plants.
+Rabbits, squirrels, and other small animals will no longer get to the plant as they are protected under a cloche of chicken wire.

-I use these in my garden to keep animals and birds away from my plants.
+I use these in my garden to protect animals and birds from my plants.
 They cover medium to large size flower pots and have been sturdy with some strong winds we have been having in my area.

-Animal proofing your home is essential to keep small and medium-size animals out of your house and away from your plants.
-I use all of these items and can definitely recommend them all.
-Since I have kept the maintenance in better shape, I have seen no more raccoons in my house or my yard.
+Animal-proofing your home is essential to keep small and medium-sized animals out of your house and away from your plants.
+I use all of these items and can recommend them all.
+Since I have kept the maintenance in better shape, I have seen no more raccoons in my house or yard.